DEFRA/waste-carriers-acceptance-tests/features/seeds/README.md

 ### Custom Expiring date

-Registrations are authomatically set an `expires_on` by the application that receive the request.
+Registrations are automatically set an `expires_on` value by the application that receives the request.
 This date is set to simulate a registration created when the request has been made and is based on specifing settings that are per-environment.

 In order to override this setting, and hence set a custom expire date, you will need to send a document setting custom_expire to some value.